acesanderson/mentor/README.md

 3. **Structure Curriculum**: A Curriculum Structuring Specialist model converts the outline into a machine-readable format.
 4. **Course Curation**: Video Course Librarian model selects the best-fitting courses to match the curriculum objectives.

+## Dependencies
+- See requirements.txt for pip packages

 ## User Guide

 ### Prerequisites